What is the National Guard’s history? When was the National Guard formed?

 As the only force that exists at both the federal and state levels, according to the US Constitution, Guard units may be mobilized to ensure public safety, order, and local peace during times of need. urgent and can be mobilized to become an essential part of American forces abroad.
 Guardsmen typically work in the state they live in, participating in drills scheduled for one weekend each month and a two-week training program each year.

-Continuously evolving over the past 400 years, from colonial militias participating in the first battles of the American Revolution, participating in two world wars, to defending the American capital from crowd rioting in early 2021, the National Guard responds to combat missions, domestic emergencies and also participates in every major American conflict.
+Continuously evolving over the past 400 years, from colonial militias participating in the first battles of the American Revolution, and participating in two world wars, to defending the American capital from crowd rioting in early 2021, the National Guard responds to combat missions, domestic emergencies and also participates in every major American conflict.

 National Guard in the early days

 The National Guard was America’s first organized fighting force, dating back to December 13, 1636, in the Massachusetts Bay Colony when three militia regiments were formed to fight back.
-Pequot tribe provided security for the original settlements.
+The Pequot tribe provided security for the original settlements.
 Men between the ages of 16 and 60 are mobilized to participate.
 The original 3 regiments in Massachusetts continue to operate to this day.

 During the American Revolution, the militia units taken up were Minutemen, characterized by their quick response.
 The militia also formed volunteer armies during the Civil War and provided protection to settlers during westward expansion.
 The Militia Act of 1903, also known as the Dick Act, created the foundations of today’s National Guard, under which the force could support federal missions.